bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 #  Step 4: Beyond Reproach

-+ Even if upstream violated the GPLv3, it doesn't mean we have permission to do so.
++ Even if upstream violated the GPLv3:
+      + it doesn't mean we have permission to do so.
+      + as a large copyright holder, the Company could enforce against the fork.

++ Therefore, we must be beyond reproach in our compliance.
-+ Therefore, getting CCS right is a complicated issue.
+      + which means the CCS must be right is a complicated issue.

 + Why is getting the CCS right difficult in this case?